osrf/gazebo_design/undo/undo.md

     an object.
 The user moves the object and hits undo to move it back.
 The robot also moves back and so does the time.
 The plugin will likely go crazy.

-    Hopefully, users which want to use undo often while their plugins are running will be willing to solve these problems from within the plugin, keeping track of jumps in time.
+    With the current proposal, users which want to use undo often while their plugins are running would have to solve these problems from within the plugin, properly handling any jumps in time.

 ## Architecture